Bachelor of Science in Environmental Science

 Mathematics on minimum NSC level 4 or Mathematics literacy on minimum NSC level 6.

-South African students who have written under another Examination Board and International students must have similar scores for the same or similar subjects will be considered.
+Applicants who have written under another Examination Board and International students must have similar scores for the same or similar subjects to be considered.

 Duration